 Tim M. Swan

 TIM SWAN takes a practical approach to helping clients solve problems.
-As a member of the Technology & IP Transactions practice, he invests the time to understand his clients’ specific technologies and needs in order to help them achieve their goals efficiently in every deal.
-Tim employs a similar finesse when working through complex technology and IP issues in M&A transactions.
-He advises clients in various industries, including software, information technology, telecommunication, healthcare, pharmaceutical, medical device, biotechnology, agricultural, financial services and insurance, among others.
-He also advises clients on e-commerce, internet and open source issues.
-Tim is a partner in the Chicago office and has been with Sidley his entire career.
+As a member of the Technology & IP Transactions practice, he invests the time to understand his clients’ specific technologies and needs in order to help them achieve their goals efficiently.
+Tim employs a similar finesse when handling complex technology and IP issues in M&A transactions.
+He advises clients in all facets of the life sciences industry (including healthcare IT, pharmaceutical, medical device and biotechnology), as well as in agricultural technology, software, information technology, outsourcing, financial services and insurance.
+Tim also advises clients on e-commerce, internet and open source issues.
+Tim has been with Sidley his entire career.

 - Monsanto Company in its $300 million long-term strategic alliance with Novozymes to research and commercialize sustainable microbial products in the agricultural industry

-- The Hartford Financial Services Group on technology and transition services matters in its divestiture of four businesses at the same time, including retirement, individual life insurance, variable annuity and broker-dealer businesses
+- The Hartford Financial Services Group on technology and transition matters in its divestiture of four businesses at the same time with a total price of over $1 billion, including retirement, individual life insurance, variable annuity and broker-dealer businesses

 - Iridium Communications on a wide range of intellectual property and technology license and development agreements, including the intellectual property aspects of agreements underpinning the Iridium NEXT program

 - Morgan Stanley in a number of technology and business process outsourcing arrangements

 - Beam Inc. regarding IP aspects of its $16 billion acquisition by Suntory Holdings Limited